gvwilson/thirdbit/src/fiction/cherne/index.md

 out.)

-The southern family of languages includes Bantangui, Thindi, Sullairean, and several lesser languages spoken by mountain tribes in the southern Brumosos.
+The southern family of languages includes Bantangui, Thindi, Sullairean, and several lesser languages spoken by mountain tribes in the southern Churyas.
 Antique Thindi is used in royal courts, by poets, and by magicians who want to be really, really sure that their words cannot be misinterpreted.
 Sullairean is a close cousin, although it has lost many words over the centuries.
 Modern, or